 Outdoor enthusiasts visiting Mount Mitchell State Park have numerous opportunities for hiking, camping and bird watching.

 The park offers a nine-site, year-round, tent-only campground for families.
 Each site is equipped with a grill and picnic table.
 Modern restrooms are located nearby and are open during the warmer months.

 White-tailed deer, black bear, the endangered northern flying squirrel, New England cottontail, and skunk make their homes in the park.
 Lucky visitors may also see a bobcat or gray fox.

-Bird watchers have spotted at least 91 species within the park.
+Bird watchers have spotted at least 91 species in the park.
 Many of the birds found here are more normally found in New England or Canada, such as slate-colored juncos, winter wrens, red-breasted nuthatch, red crossbills, brown creepers and golden-crowned kinglets, many of which nest at these high elevations.
-From the observation tower visitors can often see peregrine falcons, and may even catch a glimpse or hear the call of the saw-whet owl.
+From the observation tower visitors can often see peregrine falcons, and may even catch a glimpse of the saw-whet owl.
 Ruffed grouse can be found in the spring and summer, while migrating hawks and monarch butterflies can be seen in the fall.

 Mt.
 Mitchell is also the destination for one of the most challenging bike rides in the country.
 Known as the Assault on Mt.
 Mitchell, this 102-mile supported bike ride from Spartanburg, South Carolina, to the summit of Mt.
 Mitchell, cumulatively climbs more than 11,000 vertical feet, including 6,600 feet in the last 24 miles!
 Cyclists can bike the entire route or end their ride in Marion, thus cutting out the final 24 miles and the steepest climbs.
 The ride attracts more than a 1000 cyclists each year.